-Confirmation Procedure: An analytical test procedure whose purpose is to identify the presence or concentration of one or more specific Prohibited Substances, Metabolite(s) of a Prohibited Substance, or Marker(s) of the Use of a Prohibited Substance or Method in a Sample.
-A Confirmation Procedure may also indicate in a Sample a concentration of Prohibited Substance greater than a threshold concentration plus the measurement uncertainty.
+Confirmation Procedure: An analytical test procedure whose purpose is to identify the presence or concentration of one or more specific Prohibited Substances, Metabolite(s) of a Prohibited Substance, or Marker(s) of the Use of a Prohibited Substance, Threshold Substance, or Prohibited Practice in a Sample.
+A Confirmation Procedure may also indicate in a Sample a concentration of Threshold Substance greater than a threshold concentration plus the expanded measurement uncertainty.

-Coverage factor k: The coverage factor k is a numerical value from statistical tables or computation that is used to compute the measurement uncertainty associated with a method.
+Coverage factor k: The coverage factor k is a numerical value from statistical tables or computation that is used to compute the expanded measurement uncertainty associated with a method.
 For example, a coverage factor of 3 confers a certain level of statistical certainty for the measurement uncertainty value.
 Larger values of the "coverage factor k" increase the certainty of the measurement uncertainty estimate.